-In patients with non-small cell lung cancer, one application of personal medicine is to check whether Ras is activated in carcinoma cells.
+In patients with, e.g., non-small cell lung cancer, one application of personalized medicine is to check whether Ras is activated in the malignant cells.
 If it is, the entire EGF signal transduction pathway is constitutively active.
-In this case, it is useless to try expensive anti-EGF drugs like monoclonal antibodies or EGF receptor kinase inhibitors that act upstream of Ras.
+In this case, it is futile to try expensive anti-EGF drugs like monoclonal antibodies or EGF receptor kinase inhibitors that act upstream of Ras.

 c-Myc is a transcription factor that needs to be activated for a cell to enter S phase.
 Mutations can activate Myc in two ways: